HWeber-tech/emp_proving_ground_v1/docs/performance/trading_throughput_monitoring.md

 2. Confirm `throughput.avg_processing_ms` remains within your latency budget and that `avg_lag_ms` stays near zero (indicating no backlog).
-3. Call `TradingManager.assess_throughput_health()` with the desired budgets and record both the raw metrics and the derived health verdict alongside CPU/ memory telemetry when establishing resource baselines for the paper trading environment.
+3. Call `TradingManager.assess_throughput_health()` with the desired budgets and record both the raw metrics and the derived health verdict alongside `backlog` and `resource_usage` snapshots when establishing CPU/memory baselines for the paper trading environment.

 The health helper doubles as an ops checklist: automate it in smoke tests so regressions surface before operators notice backlog on dashboards.